Keristero/spritesheet-tool/readme.md

     - allow editing of custom points
 1. Add quick anchor point selection (relative to center, top, bottom, left, or right)
     - for new frames

+1. Add a clone animation state button which prompts you for a new name, and if you want to flip the X or Y
+1. Dont copy trasparent color pixels into imported frames
+1. ensure pixels are not being cut off on the far right and bottom of selection
 1. add button to automatically import all frames from a sheet to the current animation state
 1. add button to automatically import all frames from ALL sheets
 1. make it pretty
 ### V1.3
+1. export cramped images
 1. Undo everything with ctrl+z!
 ### ...
 ### V999.9